rrealmuto/OoT-Randomizer/README.md

   * “Standard Anti-Weekly Settings (Advanced)” adds “Shuffle Rupees & Hearts”, “Shuffle Pots”, “Shuffle Crates”, “Shuffle Beehives”, and “Shuffle Silver Rupees”, has a minimal item pool, and adds extra ice traps.
   * “Triforce Blitz S2” is a fast-paced game mode with very powerful hints used for [a tournament](https://midos.house/event/tfb/2), taken from [Elagatua's `Dev` branch](https://github.com/Elagatua/OoT-Randomizer/tree/Dev).
 Note that the tournament itself was played on that branch, not this one.
 See [the official website](https://www.triforceblitz.com/) for details.
 * Other changes:
+  * Fairy pots are now included in “Shuffle Pots.”
+Major items from pots, crates, etc now display above Link's head while the text box is open.
+Gameplay is no longer interrupted if you receive a junk item from another player in multiworld. (parts of [#2069](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2069))
   * Plandos can specify different settings for each world ([#2055](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2055))
   * The text box no longer shows the player's own gold skulltula token count when finding a token for another player (part of [#2055](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2055))
   * Some settings have been renamed for clarity ([#1560](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1560))